tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 compute-only:

-> A path of TE Tunnel is, by default, provisioned so that it can is instantiated in forwarding to carry traffic as soon as a valid path is computed.
-In some cases, a TE path may be provisioned for the only purpose of computing a path and reporting it without the need to instantiate the LSP or commit any resources.
+> A path of a TE Tunnel is, by default, provisioned so that it can instantiated in the forwarding plane so that it can carry traffic as soon as a valid path is computed.
+In some cases, a TE path may be instantiated only for the purpose of computing a path and reporting it without the need to instantiate the LSP or commit any resources.
 In such a case, the path is configured in 'compute-only' mode to distinguish it from the default behavior.
 A 'compute-only' path is configured as a usual with the associated per path constraint(s) and properties on a device or TE controller.
 The device or TE controller computes the feasible path(s) subject to configured constraints.
   A client may query the 'compute-only' computed path properties 'on-demand', or alternatively, can subscribe to be notified of computed path(s) and whenever the path properties change.

 use-path-computation: